YahooArchive/mojito/docs/dev_guide/topics/mojito_logging.rst

 Logging
 =======

-Mojito has its own logging system.
-When you call ``Y.log`` from within your mojits, your log messages are intercepted and processed by Mojito.
+Mojito relies on YUI for logging.
+When you call ``Y.log`` from within your mojits, your log messages are handled by a YUI instance that Mojito creates based on YUI configurations defined in ``application.json`` or ``application.yaml``.
 You can set logging levels to control the degree of detail in your log reports.
-You can also configure Mojito to enable log buffering, so performance during crucial runtime periods is not adversely affected.

 .. _mojito_logging-levels: